Web Loom logo

 Template Directives and the MVVM Pattern

-Vue's template directives map cleanly to ViewModel observables:
+Vue's template directives map cleanly to ViewModel signals:

-• v-if="isLoading" — conditional on a ref from useObservable(vm.isLoading$, true)
+• v-if="isLoading" — conditional on a ref from useSignal(vm.isLoading$)

 • @click="vm.deleteCommand.execute(item.id)" — calls a ViewModel command